 There were also ways to pop candy into your mouth- act like you are coughing and then put the candy into your hand and place it in your mouth or bend down like the adults would do.
 And the instructions to how to eat a huge peppermint ball some still follow now.
 Find someone with strong teeth (those days my strong person was Patrick ) and ask him to bite the mint.
 This rule was created because of kids choking on hard candies.

 Finally, the demographics of the church changed and the new temple was built and just that fast, the store across the street went out of business.

 I remember my last talk with the man across the street.
 I was now a teen and could go across the street anytime.
 He said to me, after your pastor died, not many people come anymore.
 Why?

 I don’t remember my answer.
 But I remember a feeling of sadness being washed over me as I walked back into the temple.

 A couple of years I stopped eating candy.
 This doesn’t stop people from offering or asking me for candy.
-Every Sunday after church, my purse have 5 more soft peppermints.
-Which I save Sunday night broadcast, for choir members who ask for candy.
+Every Sunday after church, my purse has five more soft peppermints; which I save until Sunday night broadcast, for choir members who ask for candy.